The repo-native operational layer for Claude Code and Codex.

 Updates in real-time

-The board reflects what Claude is doing right now.
+The board reflects what your agent is doing right now.
 Every change shows up instantly.

 How it works